-Captan-2 pounds, or Sulfur paste-6 pounds, or Wettable sulfur-5 pounds, or Lime-sulfur-2 quarts+wettable sulfur-3 Brown rot, leaf spot Brown rot pounds
+FOURTH COVER (10 to 14 days be- fore harvest) Captan-2 pounds, or Sulfur paste-6 pounds, or Wettable sulfur-5 pounds, or Lime-sulfur-2 quarts+wettable sulfur-3 Brown rot, leaf spot Brown rot pounds and the second

-Consult Table 3, page 60, for information on the number of days between last application and harvest for each material.
+Consult Table 3, page 58, for information on the number of days between last application and harvest for each material.
 Base your choice of materials on this information.

-GRAPE SPRAYING SCHEDULE-1961
+GRAPE SPRAYING SCHEDULE - 1962